Summer family activities at Hughenden

 With the shelter of the tall trees, the grounds at Hughenden are an ideal place to play in any weather.
 There are walks and hikes through the woodlands to discover with four waymarked paths which range from 1 mile to 4 miles long.

 Hughenden offers lots of opportunities to experience things from the ‘50 things’ ideas list.
 You can pick up a free booklet full of inspiration at the Visitor Welcome kiosk.

 We love dogs at Hughenden and they’re welcome in the grounds on a lead and in the parkland and woods under close control.
 You can walk around the gardens, picnic in the orchard, enjoy the parkland, visit the Stableyard café and more.

 - Hughenden is on the top of a hill so some paths are steep and in the woodland they can be uneven in places.
 It’s all fine with a sturdy buggy; those with younger children may find a baby carrier useful.

 - Baby-changing facilities are available in the disabled toilet in the Stableyard.

 - Hip carriers are available to borrow free of charge for the house, you can park your buggy in our covered entrance.

 - There are plenty of open spaces at Hughenden for running around in and under 5s are welcome to bring scooters and small bikes.

-- Our Café serves light snacks, tea-time treats and ice-cream all year round to fuel your adventures.
-Hot meals are available from 11.30am-3pm, including children’s options, along with children’s lunchboxes.
+- Our café serves light snacks, hot meals, tea-time treats and ice-cream all year round to fuel your adventures.

-If it rains there’s plenty of shelter in the woods under the tree canopies, so rain doesn’t necessarily stop play, and you can explore the Manor house or take time out in the Stableyard Cafe.
-There’s always jumping in puddles and mud pies to build, with macs and wellies it’s no problem.
+If it rains there’s plenty of shelter in the woods under the tree canopies, so rain doesn’t necessarily stop play, and you can explore the house or take time out in the stableyard cafe.